 This tool typically only gives you a single time to choose from.

-When you click the date, it’ll bring up the archived website.
+When you click the date, it will bring up the archived website.

 Hopefully, one of these three tools above has helped you find the old website you were looking for.